Victorian Commission for Gambling and Liquor Regulation

 The Victorian Commission for Gambling and Liquor Regulation (VCGLR) was the independent statutory authority that regulated the liquor and gambling industries in Victoria, Australia.
 This regulation included liquor and gaming licensing, compliance and education.

 On 1 July 2022, the VCGLR was replaced by the Victorian Gambling and Casino Control Commission as the independent regulator of Victoria's gaming industry and the Victorian Liquor Commission, Victoria's liquor regulator.
+This followed the Finkelstein Royal Commission into Crown Melbourne, which criticised the VCGLR for ignoring concerns raised about the casino's wide-ranging ethical failures.